anjanadev96/NURBS_Diff/README.md

 ## NURBS_Diff : A Differentiable NURBS Layer for Machine Learning CAD Applications

+> NURBS-diff is a differentiable layer that can be run as a standalone layer for CAD applications like Curve fitting and Surface fitting to point clouds, Surface Offsets, and other applications that rely on Non-uniform rational B-splines (NURBS) for representation.
+NURBS are the current standard for representing CAD geometries, and this work seeks to bridge the gap that currently exists between Deep Learning and Computer-Aided design. \n
+> The NURBS-diff layer can also be integrated with other DL frameworks for surface reconstruction to produce accurate rational B-spline surfaces as the output.

 > Collaborators : Aditya Balu (baditya@iastate.edu), Harshil Shah (harshil@iastate.edu)

 ## Install dependencies